-In the 1960s, sociologist Erving Goffman described stigma as something that’s not inherent in mental illness; rather, it comes from the associated social response to it.
+In the 1960s, sociologist Erving Goffman observed that stigma is not inherent in mental illness; rather, it comes from the associated social response to it.
 The degree of social distance from the individual has a greater impact than any direct effect of the illness.

 Researcher Patrick Corrigan describes stigma as encompassing both prejudiced attitudes and discriminatory actions that can result.

-In a paper published in Annual Review of Sociology, Link and Phelan described mental illness stigma as a 4-step process that is driven by differentials in power.
+In a paper published in Annual Review of Sociology, Link and Phelan described mental illness stigma as a 4-step process driven by differentials in power.

 - Distinguishing and labelling of human difference